Manidharsaggam/Manidharsaggam/README.md

 ## 🚀 About Me

-I’m a **Python Full Stack Developer** who enjoys building scalable web applications and working with data to extract meaningful insights.
+I’m a **Python Full Stack Developer** with a strong interest in **Data Analytics**, focused on building scalable web applications and extracting insights from data.

 - 💻 Strong in **Backend Development, APIs & Databases**
 - 📊 Actively learning **Data Analytics & Data Science**